Jenkins Multibranch Pipeline Tutorial For Beginners

 You can choose to exclude selected branches if you don’t want them to be in the automated pipeline with Java regular expressions.

-You can add conditional logic to the Jenkinsfile to build jobs based on the branch requirement.
+Also, you can add conditional logic to the Jenkinsfile to build jobs based on the branch requirement.

 Also, multi-branch pipelines are not limited to the continuous delivery of applications.
 You can use it to manage your infrastructure code as well.